An extension of Steinberg's Theorem to biquotient pairs of subgroups

 \begin{lem} Any compact connected Lie group with torsion-free fundamental group is good. \end{lem} \begin{proof} Suppose \(G\) is compact connected with torsion-free fundamental group.
 Writing \(G\) as \((G'\times T)/\Gamma\) as above, we find that the fundamental group of \(G'\) is also torsion-free.
 As \(G'\) is semisimple, this implies that \(G'\) is simply-connected, and hence a direct product of simply-connected simple groups.
 So \(G\) satisfies condition~(\labelcref{def:good:semisimple-component}) of \Cref{thm:steinberg}. \end{proof}

-Aside from (but closely related to) Steinberg's Theorem, a key property of good groups is the following. \begin{lem} The representation ring \(\Rep{G}\) of any good group \(G\) is regular. \end{lem} \begin{proof} For good \(G\), \(\Rep G\) is a localization of a polyonimal ring over the integers, which is clearly noetherian and of finite global dimension. \end{proof}
+Condition~(b) in \Cref{thm:steinberg} implies: \begin{lem} The representation ring \(\Rep{G}\) of any good group \(G\) is regular. \end{lem} \begin{proof} For good \(G\), \(\Rep G\) is a localization of a polynomial ring over the integers, which is clearly noetherian and of finite global dimension. \end{proof}

-While \Cref{thm:steinberg} only deals with subgroups of maximal rank, the following consequence for subgroups of arbitrary ranks was proved in \cite[Corollary~3.10]{SCSQ}: \begin{cor} Let \(G\) be a good Lie group, and let \(H\subset G\) be an arbitrary closed connected subgroup.
-Then the projective dimension of \(\Rep H\) as an \(\Rep G\)-module is at most \(\rank G - \rank H\). \end{cor} Note that, for good \(G\), the notions of ``projective dimension'' and ``weak\slash flat dimenension'' are equivalent for finitely generated \(\Rep G\)-modules.
+Condition~(b) also implies that, for good \(G\), the notions of ``projective dimension'' and ``weak\slash flat dimension'' are equivalent for finitely generated \(\Rep G\)-modules.